 The colors used in the adjacency matrix are also explained as a legend on the chart.

 - In an ideal situation where cards are flowing from the first column to the last column passing through all columns in a sequence on the board, the matrix shows the same card count (in the yellow squares) adjacent to the diagonal (blue squares).
 This indicates that the process is followed.

 - A blank square adjacent to the diagonal indicates that cards have skipped a column.
 (See below image) More cards dispersed on the right of the diagonal indicates cards have directly entered columns.

 - Number on the left of the diagonal indicates that cards moved backward

 If you want to see the list of cards, click the number.
 On selecting a card from the list, you can view card details in the card pop-up (read-only view).
 Thus, you can track if the same cards are accounting to the number.

 You can select the filter

-options, as required to view matirx for a specifc date range, card types, and Smart Lane.
+options, as required to view matrix for a specific date range, card types, and Column.
 The matrix is regenerated based on the selection.